 Standard wheelchairs and ECVs are available for rental to Silver Dollar City guests.
 ECVs may be reserved in advance online here or by calling 800.475.9370.

 Trained service animals, as currently defined under the ADA, are welcome at Silver Dollar City.
 (Comfort, therapy and emotional support animals are not considered service animals.)
 The service animal must be under the owner’s control at all times, and remain on a leash, be in a harness, or be able to follow voice, signal or other effective control commands given by the owner.
 The owner is responsible for disposing of animal waste.
 Service animals are not permitted on most rides, and must exit the loading area after the owner has boarded the attraction.
-Services animals are permitted at: the Frisco Silver Dollar Line, Grandfather’s Mansion, Half Dollar Holler Carousel, Treetop Trail Houses, Sand Play and the Swinging Bridge.
+Service animals are permitted at the Frisco Silver Dollar Line, Grandfather’s Mansion, Half Dollar Holler Carousel, Treetop Trail Houses, Sand Play and the Swinging Bridge.
 Hosts may not take responsibility for or provide care to any service animal.

 Shops and Restaurants

 Please ask any employee if you need assistance at any time or have special dietary needs.
 All menu items served have a detailed ingredient list available at eat restaurant upon request.
 Allergen-free menu options are also available upon request.
 Call 48-72 hours in advance of trip and we can personalize your meals and deliver to the restaurant of your choice (800-251-5576).
 Click here to see our allergen-free menu.
 It is important to identify your special dietary needs to a host at each food location you visit, as we occasionally receive ingredient substitutions.

 All games in the Grand Exposition are accessible to guests with disabilities.
 All games require an additional fee and are not included in your park admission.